How To Avoid A Midlife Crisis

-By improving your lifestyle behaviours, many problems in life can be reversed.
+By improving your lifestyle behaviours, many of the negative symptoms can be managed or reversed, and you can turn a crisis into an opportunity for growth.
 Physical activity and a healthy diet can reduce both tension and stress, and provide you with the endorphins you need to keep happy.
-Combining this with adequate sleep and a close-knit support group will ensure you learn to embrace the many joys of midlife as opposed to fear it!
+Combining this with adequate sleep and a close-knit support group will ensure you learn to embrace the many joys of midlife as opposed to fearing them.

-Learning how to handle stress during midlife can help circumvent a crisis from becoming a major depression.
-Below are 10 tips that can help alleviate stress.
+Learning how to handle stress during midlife can help circumvent a crisis.
+Here's what we recommend.

 1. Nurture yourself.

-Pursue fun and nurturing activities, such as sunrise walks with the girls, ocean swims, yoga or going for a bike ride.
+Pursue fun and nurturing activities, such as sunrise walks with your friends, ocean swims, yoga or bike riding.

 2. Identify sources of stress.